pbishay/Python_Projects/README.md

 # Python_Projects
 Hi!
-My name is Peter Bishay and this is a repository for any past or current projects I have worked on.
-This is mostly for employers who are interested in my programming abilities and future collaborators, but anyone is welcome.
+This is GitHub repository is mostly for employers who are interested in my programming abilities and future collaborators, but anyone is welcome.
+My name is Peter Bishay, I am a recent economics master's graduate, and this is a repository for any past or current projects.
+I began programming in Python since January 2020 and fell in love with it and its applications in research/data analysis.

 My interests/focus in coding is to conduct data/statistical analysis more effectively